 Aww and Wow Moments

 Episode 3: I am totally against the idea of a man kissing a woman without her consent.
 But the little peck in this episode seemed juvenile and harmless.
 It looked like a little boy tricking a girl he has a crush on.
 DaDa’s reaction to it served him right.
 But overall, I liked to see the playful side of the authoritarian boss.

 Episode 6: The makeover scene.
-This scene is romance drama must have.
+This scene is a ‘must have’ for every romance drama.
 DaDa comes wearing a low-cut dress (looking sexy), surprising Jae In who stares at her wide-eyed wondering what happened to the girl he took to be simple and demure.
 I have seen something similar in innumerable dramas and somehow I still enjoy watching it.

 Episode 7: Jae In falling asleep on her shoulder.
 Jae In has had too much on his plate and is weary with all the tension at work.
 The way he dozes off on DaDa’s makes him look so vulnerable much against the indomitable image that he has at work.
 This unguarded side of his surfaces only when he is with DaDa, which shows how comfortable he is with her.

 Episode 8: DaDa’s drunken love confession.
 You have to see it to understand why this scene is here.